lhilbert/VisitorGene_PseudoTime/README.md

-# NuclearObjects_ImageAnalysis
+# Visitor Gene Pseudo Time

-MatLab scripts for image analysis of objects inside cell nuclei
+MatLab scripts for the reconstruction of pseudo-time lapses of gene-cluster visits from fluorescence microscopy data obtained from fixed (non-living) samples

 Currently, the repository contains the scripts for extracting and analyzing Nikon .nd2 files with multiple XY positions in them.